 The subject of pension consolidation and how to do it is particularly relevant to anyone who has worked in several different jobs and subsequently has a number of pension pots.
 In this article we explain exactly what pension consolidation is, how it works and explore whether it is the right choice for you.
+We also explain how you can receive a pension contribution of up to £750 when you consolidate your pensions.

 What is pension consolidation?